alvarobartt/restx-cookie/README.md

 `awesome_cookie`

-which **will launch the Flask RESTX API in your public API (0.0.0.0) in the port 5000 using the current version** (which by deafult is the v1 version), so the complete address of the API is: `http://0.0.0.0:5000/v1`.
+**The entry-point will launch the Flask RESTX API in your public IP (0.0.0.0) in the port 5000 using the current version** (which by deafult is the v1 version), so the complete address of the API is: `http://0.0.0.0:5000/v1`.
 In that address you will find the Swagger.io documentation automatically generated so as to know which endpoints are available, which data models are integrated, which is the input/output structure, etc.

 **Now you are completely free to eat your cookie!**